Fluciclovine F 18 (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, or other medical problems.
+- Tell your doctor if you have other medical problems.

 - You will be exposed to radiation while you receive this medicine.
 If you have any questions about this, talk to your doctor.